 Information held about you and why we need it

-Waverley Borough Council processes and stores personal information about you in order to administer and enforce council tax.
+We process and store personal information about you in order to administer and enforce Council Tax.
 We also need your personal information so that we can assess your eligibility for housing benefit, or to calculate the amount of any housing benefit and/or Council Tax Support that you may be entitled to.